 However, schools that have adopted this learning model have noticed areas that provide challenges for the special needs student.
 Because this educational model is designed with curriculum that relies on dynamic group projects along with an environment that can be very stimulating, students that struggle with cooperation, self-regulation, and sensory issues may have special challenges in our classroom.
 We are not able to serve children with serious learning disabilities.

-At this time, we plan to eventually open a middle school (grades six to eight), and high school (grades nine to twelve) in the future, as our older students progress through the program.
+At this time, we plan to eventually open a middle school (ages 11-15), and high school (ages 15-18) in the future, as our older students progress through the program.
 Our own children are ages seven and four, and we are committed to ensuring that they and our community will have access to this type of schooling for their entire educational journey!